 The problems of Dropbox may not be easily solved.
 Every Dropbox strike requires users to spend more time repairing, which will reduce learning and work efficiency.
-A better way to protect computer data is to use CBackup, an alternative to the Dropbox app, to back up desktop files to Dropbox automatically.
+A better way to protect computer data is to use CBackup, an alternative to the Dropbox desktop app, to back up and sync PC files to Dropbox automatically.

-CBackup is a professional cloud backup service.
-You can use it to back up files on your Windows PC to your Dropbox account, as well as the huge cloud space it provides for each user.
+CBackup is a professional cloud backup and sync service.
+You can use it to upload files on your Windows PC to your Dropbox account, as well as the huge cloud space it provides for each user.
 Using CBackup is a more stable and safe way to perform PC cloud backup, and you can have more cloud backup space.
 Now follow the steps below to use this simple tool for free.

 Step 1.
 Download and install the CBackup software for free, and create an account to log in with the registered account.

 Step 2.
-Go to the My Storage tab, click the plus icon, and select Add Cloud > Dropbox > Add.
+Go to the My Storage tab, choose the Dropbox item and click Authorize Now.
 You need to enter the Dropbox account information to authorize it to CBackup.